bioexcel/qmmm_benchmark_suite/README.md

 The suite is organised with different QM/MM systems at the top level.

-For each biomolecular system there are three different benchmarks, namely:
+For each biomolecular system the suite contains up to three different benchmarks, corresponding to different execution scenarios:

-1. CP2K QM/MM MD benchmark - `system-name/CP2K/WholeApp-MD`
+1. CP2K QM/MM MD - `system-name/CP2K/WholeApp-MD`
-2. CP2K QM/MM kernel benchmark - `system-name/CP2K/Kernel`
+2. CP2K QM/MM kernel - `system-name/CP2K/Kernel`
-3. GROMACS+CP2K QM/MM MD benchmark - `system-name/GRM+CP2K`
+3. GROMACS+CP2K QM/MM MD - `system-name/GRM+CP2K`

 In addition there is a `/tools` directory which contains the code required to run the CP2K kernel benchmark.